vsfedorenko/gradle-require-docker-plugin/README.md

 Gradle RequireDocker plugin
 ===

-This plugin allows you to require Docker containers to be running before running a Gradle task.
+This plugin allows you to require Docker containers to be running before executing a Gradle task.

-Plugin is useful for tasks that require a database or other services to be running.
 For example, you can **require a Postgres container to be running before** executing a **Flyway migration and a JOOQ code generation** or **integration tests** tasks.